Your Home on Campus

 Living on campus is a great way to make friends and get involved.
 Not only are you making friends and memories that will last a lifetime, you are creating a foundation for success, connecting with faculty, and transitioning to college life.

-Once you have been admitted to the UO, you can apply for housing.
+Once you have been admitted to the UO, you can register for housing.
 You will want to learn about the different academic residential communities on campus as well as the room types and the different residence halls on campus.
-This information will help you fill out your housing application.
+This information will help you fill out your housing registration.

 First-year students at the University of Oregon live in the residence halls.
 First-time, full-time freshmen from the US have higher GPAs, higher retention rates, higher graduation rates, and faster graduation times when they spend their first academic year living in University Housing at the University of Oregon.